-Through early morning fog, I see, visions of the things to be.
-And those things today, are updates on everyone’s favorite Captains and Majors and Corporals- Oh My.
-Welcome to basic training, Maggot!
-I’m so sorry that’s rude of me.
-How about just “welcome.”
-Today we’re catching up with the M*A*S*H cast who brought to life a little hospital unit in Korea, and out of it created unity and laughter for a nation.
+Through early morning fog, there are visions of the things to be.
+And those things today, are updates on everyone’s favorite Captains and Majors and Corporals.
+Welcome to basic training, Maggot! … Apologies for that particular greeting; perhaps we’d have been better off by just saying, “Welcome!” and look at this as an opportunity to catch up with the M*A*S*H cast who brought to life a little hospital unit in Korea, and out of it created unity and laughter for a nation.

 Enjoy our M*A*S*H cast then & now video below! 🙂